Ensuring the Safety of Food Contact Materials: GMPs and Beyond

 GFSI was founded in 2000 due to concerns about overlapping audit systems and inconsistency between them.
 GFSI establishes requirements for food safety management schemes and provides a framework against which these schemes can be benchmarked.
 The organization does not undertake any accreditation or certification activities.

-Several certifications programs for manufacturers and converters of packaging and packaging materials are currently recognized by GFSI, namely, the British Retail Consortium, FSSC22000, IFS PACsecure, and the Safe Quality Food (SQF) program.
+Several certification programs for manufacturers and converters of packaging and packaging materials are currently recognized by GFSI, namely, the British Retail Consortium, FSSC22000, IFS PACsecure, and the Safe Quality Food (SQF) program.
 The GFSI-benchmarked food packaging standards establish a minimum set of requirements.
 One of these requirements is to have a Hazard Analysis and Critical Control Point (HACCP) program in place.
 Unlike GMP inspections that can be flexible, GFSI-benchmark audits are defined by the owners of the standard.

 A HACCP plan can be included in a company’s GMPs.
 Its basis is to identify, evaluate, and control hazards.
 For packaging, these can include foreign objects or chemical contamination.